Thundercat (musician): Collaborations

+In 2024, he collaborated with Justice on the track "The End", the last track on their album Hyperdrama.
+The album was released on 26 April 2024.
+The song was featured at the Summer Olympics 2024 closing ceremony in Paris.

+In August 2024, he was featured in an episode of children's show Yo Gabba Gabba, performing "Orange Cat" with the show's cast, while in costume.
+He would reunite with the cast in December 2024, to perform a medley of songs as a part of the Tiny Desk Concert series.

+In 2025 Thundercat along with Tal Wilkenfeld made special guest appearances in Spinal Tap’s performance of “Big Bottom” on Jimmy Kimmel Live!

 Personal life

 He has a teenage daughter named Sanaa.

+Other members of Stephen’s musician family include Stephen’s youngest brother, Jameel Bruner who was a keyboardist in Odd Future's neo-soul/jazz group The Internet on their 2015 album Ego Death alongside guitarist Steve Lacy, who was making his debut at that time.

 Bruner was a close friend of the rapper Mac Miller, and the two often spent time together in their personal lives.
-Miller's death in 2018 made Bruner confront his own substance abuse and alcoholism, causing him to drink less and adopt better eating habits.
+Miller's death in 2018 made Bruner confront his own substance use and alcoholism, causing him to drink less and adopt better eating habits.
 "It's sex, drugs and rock'n'roll.
 It's real.
 You ride the line, you don't know how close you are sometimes.
 Do I think he meant to die?
 No, I don't think he did.
 Even though that sometimes creeps in there because you're always on the edge of a knife.
 Sometimes you mess up.
 That happens a lot," Bruner shared in a 2020 interview with The Guardian.

-Bruner is a big fan of anime and cartoons, and will wear outfits that reflect this, such as a Pikachu backpack, cat-ear headbands, and the Interface Headset from the anime Neon Genesis Evangelion.
+Bruner is a big fan of anime and cartoons, and often wears outfits and accessories that reflect this, such as a Pikachu backpack, cat-ear headbands, and the Interface Headset from the anime Neon Genesis Evangelion.
 His stage name, taken from the 1985 cartoon series Thundercats, is further evidence of these influences.
 Bruner is a Christian, and incorporates many of the religion's themes in his music.

 Instruments

 Bruner is most often seen playing his six-string Ibanez Custom Shop model bass (tuned to BEADGC); it has a hollowed-out maple body, five-piece maple/jatoba neck, and rosewood fingerboard.
 It utilizes EMG magnetic pickups, Graph Tech Ghost piezo saddles, and a MIDI-capable in/out.

+Ibanez produced a Thundercat signature model bass known as the TCB1006, with six strings.